veganliz/API-with-rate-limiter/README.md

 # API-with-rate-limiter

 Simple API that throttles requests over 100 per 10 seconds.
-Includes scripts that uses exponential backoff when making requests to the API
+Includes a script that uses exponential backoff to test making requests to the API

 ## Problem to solve